JetBrains/lets-plot/docs/geocoding.md

 ---------------------------------
 0 |3688419 |worcester |Worcester
 ```
-Or parameter can be a `shapely.geometry.Point`.
+Or it can be a `shapely.geometry.Point`.
 ```python
 geocode_cities('worcester').where('worcester', closest_to=shapely.geometry.Point(-71.088, 42.311)).get_geocodes()
 ```